arthur7373/linux-training/level2/2-3-Boot-process.md

 - manages the system startup process
 - manages the services running (enable/disable, start/stop)
 - shuts the system down

+**Note:** Previous Linux versions, which were distributed with **SystemV init** or **Upstart**, used init scripts located in the `/etc/rc.d/init.d/` directory.
+These **init** scripts were typically written in Bash, and allowed the system administrator to control the state of services and daemons in their system.
+**Systemd** still can also run old _SystemV_ **init** scripts.
+But **Systemd** driven systems have init scripts replaced with **service units**.
+**Service units** end with the **.service** file extension and serve a similar purpose as init scripts.

+To view, `start`, `stop`, `restart`, `enable`, or `disable` system services, use the `systemctl` command as described below.

+The `service` and `chkconfig` commands are still available in the system and work as expected, but are only included for compatibility reasons and better to be avoided.

+Note
+When working with system services, it is possible to omit this file extension to reduce typing.
+When the `systemctl` utility encounters a unit name without a file extension, it automatically assumes it is a `.service` unit.
+For example:
+`systemctl status rsyslog.service`
+is same as:
+`systemctl status rsyslog`

 ### PRACTICE